“Disarming the Bomb”

 Safe Learning Environment for All

 The DiversiTALKS team invited three speakers of diverse backgrounds to share their experiences and insight with a full house at the Heliz on-campus restaurant.
-“We are trying to start a genuine conversation on students’ well-being on campus,” said Winkler in reference to association’s overall objective.
+“We are trying to start a genuine conversation on students’ well-being on campus,” said Winkler in reference to the association’s overall objective.
 “This is not only crucial for ensuring a safe learning environment but also extremely beneficial for all stakeholders.
 Discussing racism, antisemitism and homophobia is a vital part of this conversation.
 To make everyone feel safe and included on campus we need to involve the students, the staff and the faculty.
 Campus managers cannot do it alone.”

 As HEC’s Dean of Student Affairs, diversity and inclusion have been at the heart of Marcelle Laliberté’s mandate.
 “We have been striving at creating a dialogue on topics of campus integration, wellbeing and diversity throughout our student communities,” she insisted.
 “This DiversiTalks session was an important reminder of the importance of pursuing that dialogue in order to foster a place where different members of our campus can freely debate, share ideas and feel engaged within their school at all levels.”

 The guests for the two-hour exchange included Johanna Barasz, deputy director of DILCRA, France’s inter-ministerial delegation devoted to combating racism in all its forms and Youssef Ben Soltane of the EY Graduate Program.
-Barasz said she was encouraged by the fact that more and more people are reporting homophobic acts to the police, overcoming long-time fears at sharing the abuses with the authorities.
+Barasz said she was encouraged by the fact that more and more people are reporting homophobic acts to the police, overcoming long-time fears of sharing the abuses with the authorities.
 The government coordinator also called on a form of introspection for all those present: “Each one of us has some work to do on our own biases.
-As catalyzers for society, we all need to be aware of the trauma prejudice and passivity can cause.
+As catalyzers for society, we all need to be aware of the trauma that prejudice and passivity can cause.
 For this, we must learn from history and fight revisionism.”

 Few people have a more thrillingly diverse background and experience than Ben Soltane.
 The Tunisian has known careers as a dentist, philosopher and wine expert before capitalizing on his degree from Ecole Normale Supérieure to work on the government and public sector.
 During the debate, Soltane also underlined the importance of studying the humanities and history to fight racism.
 The philosopher outlined the arduous road he had to take to overcome prejudice through much of his career.
 "From the time I started my Master 2 in wine tasting I was greeted with awkwardness and suspicion.
 The professor asked me upfront: ‘What are you doing here?’
 After graduating, the nearest thing I could find to my field was bartending.
 At my workplace, I was the butt of jokes that soon turned into a form of harassment.
 My North African accent was constantly the source of derision.”